13 Top Reasons to Visit Greece (Updated 2024)

 5. Masses of Blue and White

-Not only will you find this countrywide decorative taste in Greece’s buildings and homes, but its blue and white flag will fly patriotically almost everywhere you go.
+Not only will you find this countrywide decorative taste in Greece’s buildings and homes, but its blue and white flag flies patriotically almost everywhere you go.

 Blue and white church ©Lifejourney4two